Sorry, but the Washington Commanders have a brand problem that a name won’t fix

 After 18 months or so, the NFL’s Washington football team—temporarily known as Washington Football Team—has a new name.
-The Washington Commanders was revealed on February 2 as the official new team name (even if a local news helicopter spotted the name the night before).
+The Washington Commanders.
+The big news about the official new team name was revealed on February 2 (even if a local news helicopter spotted the name the night before).

-The team had been called the Washington Redskins since 1937, and even after years of pressure over the name’s racism, team owner Daniel Snyder told USA Today in 2013 he’d never change the team’s name.
+The team had been called the Washington Redskins since 1937, and even after years of pressure over the name’s racism, team owner Daniel Snyder told USA Today in 2013 he’d never change it.
 “It’s that simple.
-NEVER — you can use caps,” he said.
+NEVER—you can use caps,” he said.
 It finally took letters from corporate partners and sponsors like FedEx, Nike, and PepsiCo to change his mind.

 One legacy.
 One unified future.